-Inflectra is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of moderately to severely active rheumatoid arthritis in combination with Methotrexate.
-Inflectra may be referred to by its drug name, Infliximab-dyyb.
+Inflectra is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat people with moderately to severely active rheumatoid arthritis.
+Inflectra is indicated for use in combination with methotrexate.
+Inflectra is also referred to by its drug name, infliximab-dyyb.

 Inflectra is a biosimilar of Remicade.
 As defined by the FDA, a biosimilar is a biological product that is approved based on a showing that it is highly similar to an already-approved biological product.

-Inflectra is an immunomodulator, or drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Inflectra is considered a biologic disease-modifying antirheumatic drug (DMARD).
 It is a genetically engineered antibody used by the immune system to identify and neutralize substances.
 Inflectra is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
 Inflectra binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.